rafaelreyesgarcia/educational-resources/blockchain/Ethereum/alchemy-eth-bootcamp/6.solidity-core/2-multi-sigs/multisig.md

 # sending calldata

+sending calldata allows to run more complex logic

 add `bytes data` variable as last member of `Transaction` struct to store calldata sent to destination

 accept bytes argument in `submitTransaction` as well as `addTransaction`